 What Are the Benefits of Tire Sealant?

 Since there is minimal to no risk, any benefits of tire sealant will make using it worthwhile — and there are many.
-STS Tire Sealant from IMI immediately and permanently repairs punctures to your tire from the inside, preventing your tires from going flat or blowing out on the road, and keeping your drivers on the road and safer.
+STS Tire Sealant immediately and permanently repairs punctures to your tire from the inside, preventing your tires from going flat or blowing out on the road, and keeping your drivers on the road and safer.
 STS Tire Sealant also reduces tire wear, offers seven times more corrosion resistance than tires without tire sealant, prevents tire dry rot and inner tire cracking, and is safe for the environment.
 When your trucks have STS Tire Sealant, you’ll have the peace of mind of knowing your trucks have protection from getting derailed by nails, glass, rocks, or other debris that could damage truck tires.

 To find out more about STS Tire Sealant and how we can help keep your trucks on the road and your drivers safer, get in touch with us today.